opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 ~~Last but not least, we had a meeting with the community named Social Street San Gottardo, a community of **citizens** who decided to live the neighborhood by re-activating and improving the social relationships towards a better liveability through exchange initiatives, entertainment and education.
 The meeting was holded in Corso San Gottardo 41, Milan.~~

-####// Actors and roles
+####// Ideation Phase

-* an **"Ideation phase"**: once we had identified the communities, we defined what kind of communication and interactions we want to test in the next phase and, according to them, we designed new tools and materials for the two co-design sessions;
+Once we had identified the communities, we defined what kind of communication and interactions we want to test in the next phase and, according to them, we designed new tools and materials for the two co-design sessions

 * an **"Implementation phase"**: called also co-design session, in which we had the possibility to dialogue and work with people from many different Milanese communities, making them feel active participants, asking and listening their issues and needs - *don't be afraid to get your hands dirty!*